Monoidal Rips: Stable Multiparameter Filtrations of Directed Networks: Implementation and Experimental Results

 \subsection{Experimental Results}

 In this section, we present experimental results obtained from computing the $p$-Rips filtration of directed weighted graphs and point clouds.
 We used Gudhi \cite{gudhi:urm, gudhi:PersistenceRepresentations} to compute persistence images \cite{adams2017}, before applying conventional machine learning methods for regression and classification.
-For $\infty$-Rips persistence of point clouds, we used Gudhi's implementation of the Vietoris-Rips filtration \cite{gudhi:RipsComplex} to speed up computations, as the $\infty$-Rips filtration of a point cloud has the same persistent homology as the Vietoris-Rips filtration.
+For $\infty$-Rips persistence of point clouds, we used Gudhi's implementation of the Vietoris-Rips filtration \cite{gudhi:RipsComplex} to speed up computations, since both filtrations have the same persistent homology for symmetric functions \cite[p.~15]{turner2019rips}.
+Run times and filtration sizes for the $p$-Rips filtration and Flagser on randomly generated weighted directed graphs are reported in \cref{tab:filtration_runtimes}.